 I have chosen my words carefully and advisedly.

-I believe that the ethical conduct of the highest order in which a President can engage, and the most fundamentally moral course which an Administration can pursue, is to seek to assure the right of every individual to achieve all of which he is capable.
+The ethical conduct of the hightest order in which a President can engage -- and the most fundamentally morel course which an Administration can pursue -- is to assure the right of every individual to achieve all of which he is capable.

-In the white heat of that demanding standard,

-all else melts to insignificance.
-And by that standard,

-no period in our history has more nearly captured the

-spirit of public morality than the last four years.
+In the white heat of thie demanding standard, all else melts to insignificance.
+And by that standard, no period in our history has more nearly captured the spirit of public morality than the last four years.

-For that spirit, the hallmark of a civilization in full flower, has been the distinguishing characteristic of every significant achievement of the Kennedy-Johnson administration:
+For that spirit, the hallmark of civilization in full flower, has been the distinguishing characteristic of every significant achievement of the Kennedy-Johnson administration.

-We passed a poverty bill--to lift up those unfortunates among us, cast aside by the march of progress, and set them back on the road toward useful lives.
+--We passed a poverty bill -- to help those unfortunates among us, cast aside by the march of progress, and set them back on the road toward useful lives.

-We passed a civil rights bill--to lift from the lives of millions of Americans the indignities and humiliations of second-class citizenship.
+--We passed a civil rights bill -- to help lift from the the lives of millions of Americans the indignities and humiliations of second-class citizenship.

-We passed a test-ban treaty--to lift from the world the tense and oppressive klimate of a black cloud of fear...a cloud which had distorted tommrrow's vision as it had distorted today's economy.
+--We passed a test-ban treaty -- to help lift from the world

+the tense and oppressive climate of abblack cloud of fear and radio active fallout -- a cloud which had distorted tomorrow's hopes as it had multiplied today's fears.

-And we created a Peace Corps--to lift our eyes toward a higher destiny and a richer life for those we help--and, in helping others, torhearselves.
+--We created a Peace Corps -- to lift our eyes toward a higher destiny and a richer life for those we help=- and, in helping others, for ourselves.